vuestorefront/storefront-ui/.changeset/fresh-emus-care.md

 '@storefront-ui/vue': major
 ---

-Breaking Change - Padding right in SfSelect changed from 14px to 12px
+Breaking Change - Padding left adn rigth in SfSelect changed from 14px and 16px to 12px